 Making use of skills tests gives you the advantage of:

-- Make fewer mishires so you spend less time and money replacing them
+- Making fewer mishires, so you spend less time and money replacing people

-So your recruitment budget will go further by using skills tests.
+So your recruitment budget will go further if you use skills tests.

 Deliver an outstanding candidate experience